 THIS PROGRAM IS FREE!

-The Schomburg Junior Scholars Program is made possible through the generous support of Mr. and Mrs. Timothy R. Barakett, Valentino D. Carlotti, The David Rockefeller Fund, Speaker Christine C. Quinn, Council Member Inez Dickens, and the New York City Council.
+The Schomburg Junior Scholars program is made possible through the generous support of The David Rockefeller Fund and Speaker Melissa Mark-Viverito, Council Member Inez Dickens, the New York City Council.

 TAKE A LOOK INSIDE THE JUNIOR SCHOLARS PROGRAM & CHECK OUT THE 2012 SCHOMBURG REVIEW!
 See link below.
 This youth produced magazine documents the Junior Scholars’ program year and features the contributions of the teens in the Media/Journalism Special Projects Team.

 The checklist on the cover of the application outlines the paperwork required to process your application.
 “New Scholars” refers to youth who have never participated in the program before, and “Returning Scholars” refers to youth who have previously participated in the Junior Scholars Program.
 A program calendar is also available in the application package - Download the application from the link below.

 RETURN APPLICATIONS BY MAIL OR DROP-OFF ONLY TO: